gem/oq-engine/doc/installing/development-py35.md

-# Installing the OpenQuake Engine for development
+# Installing the OpenQuake Engine for development (Python 3.5)

 To develop with the OpenQuake Engine and Hazardlib an installation from sources must be performed.